- About Us

 - Citizen's Charter

 Indian customs established Directorate of Valuation in Mumbai in 1997 which was upgraded to the level of Directorate General in 2002.
-They worked for the various departments like Central Board of Excise and Custom.

 To create Valuation Databases and supporting tools.